amanda-w/Project-1/README.md

 #

 ### FEATURES TO ADD
-I would like to add a restart button that would reset the game after losing and a high score field that would save the highest score a user achieved.
+I would like to add a high score field that would save the highest score a user achieved.
 #

 ### INSTALLATION INSTRUCTIONS